This page was last revised for version 5.1.0.

 PlausibilityCheckThe checks themselvesPlausibilityMonitorThe runtime coordinator, managing both tiers of checksPlausibilityCalibratorThreshold inference and preset I/O

-A typical usage in a script would like this:
+A typical usage in a script would look like this:

 import sc.fiji.snt.Tree